mrodriguez3313/FancyB/README.md

 ## Follow me on twitter at @fancyB_nft

 ## Project ideas
-1. Fraction genesis pieces.
+1. Fractional genesis pieces.
 Rarest will have functions that need majority to execute.

 2. Genesis pieces will be spilt into "regions", each "region" will have one charity.